ttharawun/ny-cooking/README.md

 ## Have Questions?

-If you have questions please submit them in this repo's [issue queue](https://github.com/Adv-R-Programming/final-project-nycooking/issues).
+If you have questions please submit them in this repo's [issue queue](https://github.com/Adv-R-Programming/final-project-nycooking/issues) or contact Tint (ttharawun@smith.edu)